Cloning of human body parts for transplant surgery

 What does the term deceased mean?

-> dead - following road traffic accidents or (sudden?) illness
+> dead - possibly following road traffic accidents or (sudden?) illness

 What is the general trend shown by the number of deceased donors over the time period covered?